Enochteo/daily-leetcode/AUGUST/hackerrank-practice/11_09_2025/sorting_comparator.md

 If scores equal → compare names alphabetically.

 Python’s sorted() doesn’t take a comparator directly, but we can use functools.cmp_to_key to convert a comparator function into a key function.

+**Plan**

+Define a Player class with attributes name and score.

+Implement a comparator(a, b) method:

+If a.score > b.score: return -1 (a comes before b).

+If a.score < b.score: return 1 (b comes before a).

+Otherwise, compare a.name and b.name.

+Use sorted(data, key=cmp_to_key(Player.comparator)) to sort the players.

+Print the results.